Zenith Data Systems: Success (1986-1989)

 ZDS's ZP-150 laptop, released in 1984, was an early entry in the first wave of laptops of the early 1980s.
 ZDS followed up the Z-150 with the heavier, less-elegant Z-138 portable computer in 1985.
-They quickly followed this up with the Z-160 portable, which featured pop-up 5.25-inch disk drives.
+The company quickly followed this up with the Z-160 portable, which featured pop-up 5.25-inch disk drives.
 Also in 1985, the company introduced the Z-148, one of the most inexpensive IBM PC-compatibles on the market at the time, with a suggested retail price of $2,200 (with typical resellers discounts lowering this figure substantially, according to InfoWorld).
 The Z-148 was kept inexpensive by its small footprint; one sacrifice was the lack of any ISA expansion slots.
 The company's Z-171 portable was built into a lunchbox form factor.
 This computer was originally developed by Morrow Designs and sold as the Morrow Pivot II in May 1985.
 ZDS acquired the rights to co-manufacture the Pivot II rebadged as the Z-171 and unveiled the latter in November 1985.
-ZDS shocked industry observers in early 1986 when it was awarded a contract to sell 20,000 Z-171s worth $27 million to the IRS, beating out IBM and their PC Convertible.
+The 1986 IRS contract was for 20,000 Z-171s worth $27 million, chosen over the PC Convertible.